CityOfZion/neo-python/docs/source/neo/SmartContract/smartcontracts.rst

   [password]>

 Once again, this invoke is only done locally.
 It will not be run on the network until you input your password.
 If you do not want to invoke on the network, you can simply input an incorrect password and it will cancel.
-Lets cancel the invoke, and then set ``config sc-events on`` to see exactly what is happening when you test invoke and then send it to the network:
+Let's cancel the invoke, and then set ``config sc-events on`` to see exactly what is happening when you test invoke and then send it to the network:

 .. code-block:: sh